Thakurvaibhav/k8s/monitoring/README.md

 1. It is highly recommended to deploy an ingress-controller in order to reduce the number of endpoints created.
 This set-up uses Nginx Ingress Controller.

-2. This set-up uses a GCS bucket as long term storage for prometheus data, to which it will be uploaded and compacted by Thanos.
-In order to configure that
+2. Configuration
-    - Create 2 GCS buckets and name them as `prometheus-long-term` and `thanos-ruler`
+    - Create 2 GCS buckets and name them as `prometheus-long-term` and `thanos-ruler`, if you create buckets with some-other name make sure you update that in `values.yaml` These will be used for archiving prometheus and alertmanager data.
     - Create a service account with the roles as Storage Object Creator and Storage Object Viewer
     - Download the key file as json credentials and name it as `thanos-gcs-credentials.json`
+    - Create the namespace, `kubectl create ns monitoring`
-    - Create kubernetes secret using the credentials, `kubectl create secret generic thanos-gcs-credentials --from-file=thanos-gcs-credentials.json -n monitoring`
+    - Create kubernetes secret using the credentials, `kubectl create secret generic thanos-gcs-credentials --from-file=thanos-gcs-credentials.json -n monitoring` This secret name is also set in `values.yaml`
+    - Make sure you correctl set prometheus cluster name in the `values.yaml`
+    - Set correct domain names for ingress controller in `values.yaml`

 3. Deployment:
-    - Deploy Alertmanger: `kubectl apply -f k8s/monitoring/alertmanager`
-    - Deploy Prometheus: `kubectl apply -f k8s/monitoring/prometheus-ha`.
-This will deploy Prometheus and Thanos Stateful sets.
-The required volumes are provisioned dynamically.
-    - Deploy Kube-state-metrics: `kubectl apply -f k8s/monitoring/kube-state-metrics`
-    - Deploy Node-Exporter: `kubectl apply -f k8s/monitoring/node-exporter`
-    - Deploy Grafana: `kubectl apply -f k8s/monitoring/grafana`.
-Storage volume is provisioned dynamically.
-    - Deploy Pushgateway: `kubectl apply -f k8s/monitoring/pushgateway`
+    - Helm Install `helm upgrade --install <RELEASE_NAME> prometheus-ha/`

 4. Once grafana is running:
     - Access grafana at `grafana.yourdomain.com`
     - Add DataSource:
       - Name: `DS_Prometheus`
       - URL: `http://thanos-querier:9090`
-      - Save and Test.
-You can now build your custon dashboards or simply import dashboards from grafana.net.
-Dashboard #315 and #1471 are good to start with.
       - You can also import the dashboards from `k8s/monitoring/dashboards-ha`

 5. You can access
-    - Each prometheus replica at `prometheus-0.yourdomain.com`, `prometheus-1.yourdomain.com` and `prometheus-2.yourdomain.com`
     - Thanos-querier with de-deuplicated data at `thanos-querier.yourdomain.com`
     - Thanos-ruler at `thanos-ruler.yourdomain.com`
     - Alermanager at `alertmanager.yourdomain.com`